Cookies & Privacy

 Collection and Use of Technical Details

 We may collect and store general information for statistical purposes.
 For example, we may count the number of visitors to the different pages of our website to help us improve the layout or function.
 This information does not identify you personally, and we do not associate any of the data collected with any individual.
 We do not ever share or disclose this information with any third parties unless obliged to disclose such information by a rule of law.
-You should note that technical details, which we cannot associate with any individual, do not constitute ‘personal data’ for the purposes of the Data Protection Acts, 1988 and 2003.
+You should note that technical details, which we cannot associate with any individual, do not constitute ‘personal data’ for the purposes of the Data Protection Act 2018.

 We automatically collect and store only the following information about your visit: